Arwynn3-09/Arwynn3-09.github.io/README.md

 I am a newbie aquarium keeper, or an aquarist.
 A term used to call people who take care of aquariums.
 Here are the specifics for my tank!

-50 gallon Tech
+50 gallon Tech present
-1. 80-100 cm HEPO Light
+- 80-100 cm HEPO Light

 ![download](https://github.com/Arwynn3-09/Arwynn3-09.github.io/assets/151606264/0438b0ad-2f7e-4b39-a2b5-77db93d8a133)

-2. SunSun 303B Canister Filter
+- SunSun 303B Canister Filter